 When survival is on the line, you’ve got to do what you’ve got to do.

-Whether you decide to copy a business at Product-Market fit or build your own, you’ll want to shorten your TTPMF.
+Whether you decide to copy a business at product-market fit or build your own, you’ll want to shorten your TTPMF.
+Figuring out how to take a product to market is key.

 Pivots happen.
 Worst-case scenarios come to reality, so you’ll need to plan for the worst and give yourself reasonable time to pull through.
 It will be difficult, but stick it out.
 As SaaStr founder and B2B entrepreneur Jason Lemkin says, you’ll fail in SaaS if you don’t commit to spending 24 months to achieve initial traction.